fryethomas23/FrontEndCapstoneP5/README.md

 # Project Description
-This project is to evaluate a news article with Natural Language Processing
+This project is to get the weather forecast for a future travel

 # How to Run
 Prior to running install dependencies with `npm ci`